 The available vendors depend on which HDL Verifier support package you have installed.
-There are separate support packages for Altera® and Xilinx® boards.
+There are separate support packages for Intel® (Altera®) and Xilinx® boards.

-Generated IP language— Language used for the generated HDL IP core
+Generated IP language — Language used for generated HDL IP core

-Language used for the generated HDL IP core, specified as
+Select the language used for the generated HDL IP core as

-Destination folder— Location to save the generated files
+Destination folder — Location to save generated files

 Location to save the generated files, specified as the name of a folder on the host computer.